 Student Organizations and Activities

-The School of Communication supports a wide variety of co-curricular activities.
+School of Communication students participate in a wide variety of co-curricular activities.
 For example, students run the campus film society and organize their own film productions, engage in intercollegiate debate and forensics, manage and program the radio station, take on advisory roles in various leadership forums, and produce stage productions ranging from theatre and musicals to modern dance.
 Each fall quarter, Northwestern’s Activities Fair is the place to check out student groups and clubs.
 Here’s a sampling of activities affiliated with our school:

 Arts in the City